 “We, of course, acknowledge (the businesses), we need them and we want to ensure their well being as well,” Collins said.

 The U.S. Small Business Adminstration is also in town helping business owners as well as renters and property owners.
-They are available to meet with at the FEMA disaster recovery center at Trotwood-Madison High School and the Family Asistance Center on Shiloh Springs Road.Grab the FREE WDTN News App for iPhone or Android.
+They are available to meet with at the FEMA disaster recovery center at Trotwood-Madison High School and the Family Asistance Center on Shiloh Springs Road.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.